Doing business with the United States of America

 Customs procedures

-When exporting goods, submit an export declaration to Dutch Customs, before clearing them in the USA.
-American customs procedures differ from those in the Netherlands, so it is best to make clear arrangements with your customer about shipping and customs clearance.
-You arrange this by agreeing together on an Incoterm®.
-This way, both of you will know who is responsible for arranging transportation, who is responsible for the shipping costs, and who bears the risk of damage to, or loss of, the goods in transit.
+When exporting goods, submit an export to Dutch Customs, before clearing them in the USA.
+American customs differ from those in the Netherlands, so it is best to make clear arrangements with your customer about shipping and customs clearance.

 Documents

 When it comes to exporting goods, there are some documents you will always need, such as a sales invoice and transport document.
 In some cases, you will also need additional documents or certificates to import goods into the US.
-For more information about US import rules, visit the website of the Netherlands Enterprise Agency (in Dutch).
+Visit the website of the Netherlands Enterprise Agency for more information about US import (in Dutch).

 Quotations